matheusoliveira22/notes/aws/EC2 Storage Options.md

 ### Instance Store
 - Fisical drive attached to the instance
-- Higher performance
+- Higher I/O performance
-- s
+- Ephemeral, data only lives while the instance is running